RebootJeff/rebootjeff.github.io/source/_posts/2013-09-14-coding-bootcamp-research-admissions-part2.markdown

 Originally, I was intrigued by App Academy because it has a reputation for being tougher, putting it at the same high-caliber level as Hack Reactor.
 However, Hack Reactor seemed to put a lot more effort into community outreach, Quora posting, and just putting out more good vibes to get me excited about their program.
 In other words, **App Academy's marketing was over-shadowed by Hack Reactor's marketing.** I know that probably sounds really lame, but it's the truth for my personal experience.
 As for the other bootcamps, they intrigued me by differentiating themselves in other ways.

-# Coding Dojo is simple
+# Coding Dojo keeps it simple

 ## Format